algo-development-team/algo/frontend_auth_example/README.md

-# Frontend
+# Frontend Auth Example

-- This is the frontend directory of the Algo MVP platform.
+- This is the frontend Google OAuth2 example directory of the Algo MVP platform.
 - Built in React.
-- Currently in development.
+- For code referencing.

 ---